justindn/fileupload/README.md

 **previewHeight** - css value of preview image height.
 Default is 150px;

 **data** - the object with data which you want to be accessible in $_POST array

+**multiple** - if the multiple file upload is possible, true|false.
+Default is true.